DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-01-01-f-goundwater-arsenic-redux.md

 title: Predictors of Goundwater Arsenic
 subtitle: How to calculate feature importance
 image: /img/7_groundwater-arsenic/poison.png
-date: 2019-01-01 00:45:00
+date: 2019-01-01 01:45:00
 ---

-The State of Durango, in northern Mexico, is one of those affected with significant natural presence of arsenic in groundwater (for a national analysis, see [this previous post](https://danielmartinalarcon.github.io/2018-12-14-water-pollution-in-mexico/)).
+The State of Durango, in northern Mexico, is one of those affected with significant natural presence of arsenic in groundwater.
 One of the problems with studying arsenic is that it's expensive to measure it accurately.
 But what if we could reliably predict the arsenic content of a water sample, based on other characteristics of the water that are easier to determine?

 I set out to determine which other features of groundwater are most closely associated with arsenic (As) levels, hoping to find a cheaper indicator that is strongly associated with As.
 I used a dataset of water samples from Durango for which the levels of several common ions have been quantified.
 I used feature selection, with and without polynomial expansion, to narrow the search.
 I then used partial dependence plots and Shapley values to further determine the contributions of individual dataset features to the overall prediction.